valkey-io/valkey-doc/docs/reference/sentinel-clients.md

 attempt a connection with the master, and call the `ROLE` command in order to verify the role of the instance is actually a master.

-If the `ROLE` commands is not available (it was introduced in Redis 2.8.12), a client may resort to the `INFO replication` command parsing the `role:` field of the output.
+If the `ROLE` commands is not available (it was introduced in Redis OSS 2.8.12), a client may resort to the `INFO replication` command parsing the `role:` field of the output.

 If the instance is not a master as expected, the client should wait a short amount of time (a few hundreds of milliseconds) and should try again starting from Step 1.